-I believe in troubling the boundaries between low and high art, and spend much of my working life exploring the intersections between classical texts, traditional musical instruments, folk and traditional songs, and scholarship as practice.
+I believe in troubling the boundaries between low and high art.
+My work explores the intersections between classical texts, traditional musical instruments, folk and traditional songs, and scholarship as practice.
 As a performer, researcher, and educator, I believe that texts and performance are both re-invigorated by ongoing conversation with one another.

-As a researcher and player of folk and traditional music, I believe that the songs that we sing shape us even as we shape them.
-I believe that people find identity through the music that they own and the songs that they play.
-Consequently, I believe that effective composing is the art of finding the songs, and sounds, and lyrics that belong to a play, or an ensemble, or an event, and giving performers the greatest possible chance to sing the stories their project needs.
-My aesthetic is characterized by the uncompromising use of acoustic instruments played by visible onstage performers whose bodily co-presence with audience members creates communitas with spectators yearning for intimate, unmediated theatrical connections.
+As a researcher and composer of folk and traditional music & lyrics, I believe that the songs that we sing shape us even as we shape them.
+People construct identity through the music that they own and the songs that they play.
+Empowered music composition is the art of finding the songs, and sounds, and lyrics that belong to a play, or an ensemble, or an event, and helping performers to sing the stories a project needs.
+My aesthetic embraces acoustic instruments played by visible onstage performers whose bodily co-presence creates community with audience members who yearn for intimate, unmediated connections.

 As a storyteller, I believe in projects that understand, grow through, and break from, the traditions that preceded them.
 No storytelling tradition owns a monopoly on narrative or dramatic genius.
 Reaching backwards can often pull forward novel approaches to established stories.
 Art is diminished by any unwillingness to consider approaches and texts outside accepted canon.